slatron/crosstronica/README.md

 ### Scripts compilation order

 Scripts will all be compiled into one file under `/app/js/main.min.js`.
-It will first contain all files in `/js/vendor`, followed by user scripts in `/js`
+I'm using browserify to require() js files during development.

 ---